hastalavista911/talky/README.md

 ## C. Steps:

+1. Rename .env.example file to ".env"
-1. create .env files including API_KEYS at root project, which you can get at https://platform.openai.com/account/api-keys
+2. Get your api key token and update in to .env files, which you can get at https://platform.openai.com/account/api-keys
-2. Go to server dir, and type "npm run server"
+3. Go to server dir, and type "npm run server"
-3. Go to client dir, and type "npm run dev" and you can see the url:port that you can access to use the apps
+4. Go to client dir, and type "npm run dev" and you can see the url:port that you can access to use the apps

 # BIG THANKS to JavaScript Mastery Channel
 [CODEX TUTORIAL](https://www.youtube.com/@javascriptmastery)